hackclub/uploadparty/.junie/guidelines.md

 - site/package.json — scripts and framework versions
 - site/src/app/* — layouts/pages to understand routing boundaries
 If anything conflicts or is unclear, pause coding and ask for clarification before making changes.

+Note: The exact design of the authenticated area (after-auth experience) is not finalized yet.
+When making assumptions or scaffolding routes/components inside site/src/app/(app)/, consult docs/OnePager.md to ground decisions in the current product concept.

+## Full‑Stack application requirements (implementation checklist)
+- Backend (Gin/Golang)
+  - Use Gin with high‑performance routing (radix tree via httprouter) and a small memory footprint.
+  - Add middleware chain examples: Logger, Recovery, CORS, Auth (JWT), rate limiters, request size/timeouts.
+Groups: /api/v1, /auth, and protected routes.
+  - Demonstrate JSON validation and binding (query, form, multipart).
+Return validation errors with clear messages.
+  - Support multiple renderers where appropriate (JSON primary; optionally XML/YAML/ProtoBuf for examples).
+  - Ensure crash‑free behavior with gin.Recovery() and panic safety in handlers.
+- Frontend (Next.js/React)
+  - Build with Next.js App Router (React Server Components by default).
+Use client components only where necessary.
+  - Implement pages and UI as React components.
+Styling is framework-agnostic; if the user asks, write unique, handcrafted CSS.
+Tailwind is optional.
+- Integration (Full‑Stack Connection)
+  - The Next.js app should call the Gin API (e.g., GET /health, POST /api/v1/example) to demonstrate SSR/ISR/fetch patterns.
+  - Respect CORS by aligning FRONTEND_URL with the running frontend origin.

+Note on storage and hosting: We deploy on Coolify and use its persistent volumes with lots of storage for media/uploads.
+S3 remains optional for object storage and CDN workflows; choose based on environment and cost/perf needs.

 ## Environment variables
 The backend loads from .env (if present) or process env.